official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

-614. On 12 November, the Iraqi Permanent Representative to the UN in New York was given a private warning that, if Iraq did not return to full compliance very quickly it would face a substantial military strike.248
+614. On 12 November, the Iraqi Permanent Representative to the UN in New York was given a private warning that, if Iraq did not return to full compliance very quickly it would face a substantial military strike.[^248]

-615. Following discussions in the Security Council in which “all the members … expressed preference for a diplomatic solution”, Mr Annan wrote to Saddam Hussein on 13 November asking for “an early response” to the appeal in his press statement of 11 November, which had been “unanimously endorsed” by the Security Council.249
+615. Following discussions in the Security Council in which “all the members … expressed preference for a diplomatic solution”, Mr Annan wrote to Saddam Hussein on 13 November asking for “an early response” to the appeal in his press statement of 11 November, which had been “unanimously endorsed” by the Security Council.[^249]

-616. Mr Aziz’s response on 14 November stated that Iraq had put its trust in Mr Annan and his good faith but, because of US objections, the deliberations of the Security Council on the procedures for the comprehensive review had not provided a clear picture.250 On the basis of Mr Annan’s appeal and messages from Russia, China, France, Brazil and other States, Iraq had “decided to resume working with the Special Commission and the IAEA and to allow them to perform their normal duties”.
+616. Mr Aziz’s response on 14 November stated that Iraq had put its trust in Mr Annan and his good faith but, because of US objections, the deliberations of the Security Council on the procedures for the comprehensive review had not provided a clear picture.[^250] On the basis of Mr Annan’s appeal and messages from Russia, China, France, Brazil and other States, Iraq had “decided to resume working with the Special Commission and the IAEA and to allow them to perform their normal duties”.
 He also

-245 UN Security Council, 14 November 1998, ‘Letter dated 13 November 1998 from the Secretary-General
+[^245]: UN Security Council, 14 November 1998, ‘Letter dated 13 November 1998 from the Secretary-General
-addressed to the President of the Republic of Iraq’ (S/1998/1077).
-246 Blair T. A Journey.
+[^246]: Blair T. A Journey.
 Hutchinson, 2010.
-247 Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
+[^247]: Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
 Hutchinson, 2007.
-248 House of Commons, Official Report, 16 November 1998, column 609.
+[^248]: House of Commons, Official Report, 16 November 1998, column 609.
-249 UN Security Council, 14 November 1998, ‘Letter dated 13 November 1998 from the Secretary-General
+[^249]: UN Security Council, 14 November 1998, ‘Letter dated 13 November 1998 from the Secretary-General
-addressed to the President of the Republic of Iraq’ (S/1998/1077).
-250 UN Security Council, 14 November 1998, ‘Annex II’ (S/1998/1077).
+[^250]: UN Security Council, 14 November 1998, ‘Annex II’ (S/1998/1077).

 139